Photographer: Derek Keats

 - Sadly, however, the IUCN currently lists the stunning Crowned Eagle as Near Threatened.
 That ranking appears on the organization’s Red List.
 Quite sadly, it occurs because experts estimate that fewer than 1,500 members of this species remain extant.

-- Quite unfortunately, like many other creatures, it faces the threat of imminent extinction.
+- Unfortunately, like many other creatures, the wonder faces the threat of imminent extinction.
 Also like many others, the primary threat that it faces appears to be habitat loss.
 Nevertheless, though, various other factors also add to its precarious situation.

 Related Articles